jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

     +++
     Another text cell

-Text cell metadata can be provided by mean of a YAML 1.2.2 block, shorthand notation, or a single line JSON
+Text cell metadata can be provided by mean of a YAML 1.2.2 block, shorthand notation, or a single line JSON object
 representation:

     +++ { "slide": true }